Cron Expression Explainer

 How many next run times are shown?

-The tool shows the next 5 run times from now, limited to about one year ahead to keep results fast.
+The tool shows the next 5 run times from now, limited to about one year ahead to keep results fast and relevant.